-ENGL 314 | COMING-OF-AGE NOVELS (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 314 | COMING-OF-AGE NOVELS (3-0-3)

 This course examines numerous coming-of-age novels from various cultures to explore the potential "sameness" of the experience for the protagonists.

 ENGL 315 | CONTEMPORARY FEMALE AUTHORS (3-0-3)

 This course examines the literary works produced by women authors from the midpoint of the 20th century to the present.
 Genres to be discussed include prose, poetry and essay.